The REAL Costa Rica

 Do I need a visa to go to Costa Rica?

 Depending on your country of origin you may enter Costa Rica without a visa.
-USA, Canada and most European countries have this privilege.
+USA, Canada and many European countries have this privilege.
 Actually, the stamp you receive in your passport as you pass through immigration IS your visa and expires based on what country you are from.
-US and Canadian citizens have 90 days.
+US and Canadian citizens have uo to 90 days.
 Please check Entry to Costa Rica for more information.

 TOP